Happiest Season: 7 Similar Movies You Must Watch Next

 6. I Love You Phillip Morris (2009)

 The film shows the real-life story of a conman and prison escapee, Steven Russell (Jim Carrey), who falls in love with a fellow inmate, Phillip Morris (Ewan McGregor).
-Steven was not always honest about his sexuality, to himself, or others.
+Steven was not always honest about his sexuality, to himself or to others.
 After getting into a car accident, he comes out to his wife and daughter, after which he moves to Miami to live life on his own terms.
-The film is high on the comedy aspect while also throwing light on the strong relationship between Russell and Morris.
+The film is high on comedy while also emphasizing the strong relationship between Russell and Morris.

 5. The Way He Looks (2014)